mrfearless/creating-controls-in-assembler/inside-our-control/the-memory-used-to-store-our-controls-properties.md

-# The Memory Used To Store Our Controls Properties
+# The Memory Used To Store Properties

 Our `__AllocMemProperties` function which is used in the `WM_CREATE` message of the main processing function `_SB_WndProc`, will allocate the memory size required based on a structure we use \(can use other means, I just felt that it was more convenient to use a structure for better organisation of variables used\).